Bayesian methods to overcome the winner's curse in genetic studies: Introduction

-Some authors \citep[e.g.,][]{Goring:2001ys} have argued that reliable parameter estimates can only be obtained from an independent sample.
-However, collecting additional samples could be undesirable in some cases due to, for example, time and budget constraints as well as concerns over population heterogeneity and sampling differences.
-Two categories of methods were subsequently proposed to correct for the selection bias using the original dataset only: the model-free resampling based methods \citep[e.g.,][]{Sun:2005ys,wsb,yuetal} and the likelihood based methods \citep[e.g.,][]{Zollner:2007ys,ghosh:2008ys,Zhong:2008ys}.
-Both types of approaches were shown to substantially reduce the estimation bias in relatively modest sample sizes, and comparable performances in terms of accuracy and efficiency were observed \citep{Faye:2008ys}.
-However, one caveat is that the variances of the proposed estimators in both categories are considerably higher than the original na\"{\i}ve estimator, rendering highly variable estimates of sample size for replication studies, even if the Root Mean Squared Errors (RMSE) are lower.
-For example, Figure 4 of \cite{Zollner:2007ys} shows that the bias-adjusted sample size estimates range from $\sim 500$ to $\sim 100,000$ compared to the actual required sample size of 1,261 for a successful replication study ($\alpha=10^{-6}, 1-\beta= 80\%$).
-The increased variance of the bias-reduced estimators via either the resampling or likelihood methods is a consequence of the ``double use" of the same data for both variant detection and parameter estimation.
-The original sample size $n$ can be deceptively large for parameter estimation if the same samples were first used for selecting the most promising variant(s).
-The loss of effective sample size for estimation is inversely proportional to the power of variant detection.
-It is a form of hidden data contamination as discussed by \cite{meng:1994ys}.
+Some authors [e.g., \citet{Goring2001ys}] have argued that reliable parameter estimates {can be obtained only} from an independent sample.
+However, collecting additional samples could be undesirable due to, for example, time and budget constraints as well as concerns over population heterogeneity and sampling differences.
+Two categories of methods were subsequently proposed to correct for the selection bias using the original samples only: the model-free resampling based methods [\citet{Sun2005ys}; \citet{wsb}; \citet{yuetal}; \citet{jeff2007ys}] and the likelihood based methods [\citet{Zollner2007ys}; \citet{ghosh2008ys}; \citet{Zhong2008ys}; \citet{xiao}].
+Both types of approaches were shown to substantially reduce the estimation bias in relatively small samples, and comparable performances were observed by \citet{faye2009}.
+However, one caveat is that the variances of the proposed estimators in both categories are considerably higher than the original na\"{\i}ve estimator and lead to highly variable estimates of the sample size needed for replication studies. {Although the increased variability is expected, due to the bias-variance trade-off, it may be too high to provide practical design recommendations}.
+For example, Figure 4 of \citet{Zollner2007ys} shows that the bias-adjusted sample size estimates range from $\sim$500 to $\sim$100,000 compared to the actual required sample size of 1,261 for a successful replication study ($\alpha=10^{-6}$, power${} = 80\%$).